 - It is the responsibility of the LEOSA-issued credential holder to find out what the Navy installation’s proper procedures are to carry a concealed firearm, and follow state laws, federal laws, and established rules and procedures on the restrictions or carry of firearms on Navy installations.

-- Below is a LEOSA application checklist for your convenience.
+- Below is a LEOSA application checklist and a sample FBI background check for your convenience.

 Mr. Jim Callahan